0glabs/0g-da-client/README.md

 ## Overview

-0GDA is a decentralized data availability (DA) service with deep consideration in security, scalability and decentralization.
+0GDA is a decentralized data availability (DA) service with deep consideration in security, scalability, and decentralization.
 It is also the first DA solution with a built-in data storage layer.
-Users interact with 0G DA Client to submit and store their data into [0G DA Node](https://github.com/0glabs/0g-da-node) for later retrieval.
+Users interact with the 0G DA Client to submit and store their data into [0G DA Node](https://github.com/0glabs/0g-da-node) for later retrieval.

-To dive deep into the technical details, continue reading [0G DA spec](https://docs.0g.ai/da/0g-da-deep-dive).
+To dive deep into the technical details, continue reading the [0G DA spec](https://docs.0g.ai/da/0g-da-deep-dive).

 ## Integration

 Check out [this example](https://github.com/0glabs/0g-da-example-rust) for how to integrate the 0GDA into your own applications.

-For detailed public APIs, visit [gRPC API](docs/api/) section.
+For detailed public APIs, visit the [gRPC API](docs/api/) section.

 ## Deployment